Who is Germany's far-right AfD leader Alice Weidel? – DW – 10/09/2024

 Weidel's role model: Margaret Thatcher

-The 45-year-old Weidel, who has a doctorate in economics.
-In the late 2000s, she worked at the Bank of China, and lived in China for six years where she learned to speak Mandarin, and subsequently, she wrote her doctoral thesis on the future of the Chinese pension system.
+The 45-year-old Weidel has a doctorate in economics.
+In the late 2000s, she worked at the Bank of China and lived in China for six years where she learned to speak Mandarin.
+Subsequently, she wrote her doctoral thesis on the future of the Chinese pension system.

-Thatcher was known as the "Iron Lady" because she stuck to her neo-liberal economic line in the face of considerable resistance.
+Thatcher was known as the "Iron Lady" because she stuck to her neoliberal economic line in the face of considerable resistance.
 She stood for low taxes, welfare cuts and privatization.
 It is a program that appeals to Weidel, a former management consultant.
-"Thatcher took over Britain when the country was economically down and got it back on track."
+"Thatcher took over Britain when the country was economically down and got it back on track," she said in the same interview.

 'We are trying to reform the EU'